-Cataract surgery involves removing the natural lens of the eye and replacing it with an artificial lens (intraocular lens implant or IOL).
-The plastic artificial lens is permanent, requires no care, and can significantly improve vision.
-Newer artificial lens options include those that simulate the natural focusing ability of a young lens, allowing for distance and some near vision, as well.
+Cataract surgery is a procedure used to remove the natural lens in the eye when it becomes clouded.
+The natural lens is replaced with a plastic, artificial lens that is permanent, requires no care, and can significantly improve vision.
+Newer artificial lenses can have the natural focusing ability of a young lens, allowing for distance and some near vision, as well.

-Cataract surgery is typically an outpatient procedure that takes less than an hour.
+Cataract removal is one of the most frequently performed surgical procedures in the world.
+The surgery is typically an outpatient procedure that takes less than an hour.
 Most patients are awake during the procedure and need only local anesthesia.
-If you need to have cataracts in both eyes removed, the procedure is typically scheduled for two separate surgeries.
-This allows time for the first eye to heal before the second eye surgery takes place.
+If you need to have cataracts in both eyes removed, you will typically have two separate surgeries.
+This way, the first eye can heal before the second eye surgery.

-- Small incision cataract surgery involves making an incision in the side of the cornea, the clear outer covering of the eye, and inserting a tiny probe into the eye.
-The probe emits ultrasound waves that soften and break-up the lens into little pieces so it can be removed by suction.
+- Small incision cataract surgery involves making an incision in the side of the cornea (the clear outer covering of the eye) and inserting a tiny probe into the eye.
+The probe emits ultrasound waves that soften and break up the lens into little pieces so it can be suctioned out.
 This process is called phacoemulsification.

-During this procedure, the surgeon removes the cataract but leaves most of the thin outer membrane of the lens, called the lens capsule, in place.
-Since the incision made for this procedure is so small, sutures are generally not needed to close the opening.
+- During this procedure, the surgeon removes the cataract but leaves most of the thin outer membrane of the lens, called the lens capsule, in place.
+The incision made for this procedure is so small that the surgeon generally does not need to use sutures to close the opening.

-Once the natural lens has been removed, it is generally replaced by a clear plastic lens called an intraocular lens (IOL).
+Once your surgeon removes the natural lens, he or she generally replaces it with a clear plastic lens called an intraocular lens (IOL).
 The IOL is placed in the lens capsule that was left in the eye.
-The artificial lens has the appropriate lens power to focus light onto back of the eye and improve vision.
-For situations where implanting an IOL is not possible because of other eye problems, contact lenses and in some cases eyeglasses may be an option to provide the needed vision correction.
+The artificial lens can focus light onto the back of the eye and improve vision.

-Intraocular lenses come in two basic forms: monofocal and multifocal lenses.
+Intraocular lenses come in three basic forms: monofocal, astigmatic (toric), and multifocal lenses.

 - Monofocal lenses are the most commonly implanted lenses.
 They have the same power in all areas of the lens.
 They can have a fixed focus or allow for changes in focus.

 - Fixed Focus Monofocal IOLs can provide excellent distance vision.
-However, since these lenses have a fixed focus set for distance vision, reading glasses need to be used for good near vision.
+However, since these lenses have a fixed focus set for distance vision, you may need to use reading glasses for good near vision.

-- Accommodating Monofocal IOLs are a relatively new lens option that can be used when both good distance and near vision are desired without the use of eyeglasses or contact lenses.
+- Accommodating Monofocal IOLs are a relatively new lens option that can be used for patients who want both good distance and near vision without the use of eyeglasses or contact lenses.
 These lenses also have a single focusing power.
-However, they can shift from focusing on distance objects to focusing on near ones by physically moving inside the eye in response to the focusing action of the muscles of the eye.
+However, they can shift from focusing on distance objects to focusing on near ones by physically moving inside the eye in response to the focusing action of the eye muscles.

 - Multifocal lenses are like bifocal eyeglasses.
-Several areas of the lens have different powers that allow individuals to see clearly at distance, intermediate, and near.
+Several areas of the lens have different powers, which allow individuals to see clearly at far, intermediate and near distances.
 However, these multifocal lenses are not suitable for everyone.
-They may cause more problems with night vision and glare than monofocal IOL lenses for some individuals.
+For some individuals, they may cause more problems with night vision and glare than monofocal IOL lenses.

-The type of intraocular lens implant that would work best for you will depend on your current vision status and your vision and lifestyle needs.
-Your optometrist and cataract surgeon can advise you on the type of lens implant that would be most suitable.
+The type of intraocular lens implant that will work best for you will depend on your current vision status and your vision and lifestyle needs.
+Your optometrist and cataract surgeon can advise you on the most suitable lens implant.